After reviewing all of these questions, if you still need help, please email

 Laser meters work great for making measurements by yourself but they also start at about $300+ and go up from there for the accuracy that you need for crown or trim.
 These are not reliable for wall that are not at or close to 90 degrees.
 We do not recommend them.

 In all of the charts and tables (for cutting your crown laying flat) you will see crown slope angle and corner angle.
 You measure your corner angle with the 24" HD True Angle® tool and measure your crown spring angle using your 7" True Angle® tool.
 Knowing your crown spring angle you can determine the crown slope angle depending on how you want to make the turn (horizontal, vertical or ceiling turns).
-For a complete set of downloadable tables that contain over 12,000 saw settings see bottom of page 50.

 You will treat this very much like making an inside corner turn and then turning upward (see page 42).

 In this case, you have a horizontal outside corner instead of a horizontal inside corner.

 The crown is running horizontal from left to right (see picture) and reaches the outside corner.
 Measure the angle formed by the two walls with your True Angle® Tool ... let's assume for this example the corner angle is 225° and we are installing 38° spring angle crown.

 For the first joint (left to right), the corner angle is 225° and the horizontal crown slope angle is 90° - crown spring angle = 52° (horizontal turn).
 Input these into the Miter Program or use the Crown Molding Table in the book.
 The Miter angle = 14.3° and the Blade tilt = 17.6°.
 Use your crown molding templates to determine the correct setup for your saw.

 Your crown pieces will look similar to these for the first joint....the crown on the left is the horizontal piece and, for the crown on the right, you will need to cut the small wedge piece in order to turn upward.